|

 On either side of the hilt in between the handle wrap and the ray skin is a single brass ornament ('menuki') - which for all Cheness Cutlery Brass Hilts is a 2 and 1/2 inch long bronze figurine.

-At first, depending on where the Menuki is positioned within the braid, it can be hard to identify and looks kind of 'spidery'.
-But due to the somewhat loose Ito wrap, it is not too difficult to move it along the hilt, and once in position you can make out that it is actually a cool looking horned, bat winged Japanese Oni (demon) laying on his stomach with his fierce looking head in his hands.
+But due to the slightly loose Ito wrap, it is not too difficult to move it along the hilt, and once in position you can make out that it is actually a cool looking horned, bat winged Japanese Oni (demon) laying on his stomach with his fierce looking head in his hands.

 The hilt terminates to the hand guard with a very nice looking brass collar (Fuchi) which matches the mottled design of the pommel cap (minus the ugly cast lines) - and the whole assembly is firmly connected to the tang with two wooden mekugi pegs.